 The nRF CoAP client sample started

-Observe that the kit either prints the reponse data received from the server or indicates a timeout on the terminal.
+Observe that the sample either displays the response data received from the server or indicates a timeout on the terminal.
 For more information on the response codes, see COAP response codes.

 The sample displays the data in the following format: